jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 There are several key details to ponder as you design your database schema.

-One is deciding what information to store and what, if any, to ignore/drop.
+* One is deciding what information to store and what, if any, to ignore/drop.

-One is handling metadata that has a variable amount of members/items.
+* One is handling metadata that has a variable amount of members/items.
+Examples include hashtags, user mentions and URLs.
+* Do you need to track updates to attributes such as a user's profile location and followers count?
+* Do you need to store data from multiple publishers?

 In this article we'll discuss some fundamental decisions that need to be made, various options when designing your database schema, and provide some example schemas for getting started.

-Some fundamental questions:

-* The schema below maintains separate activity and actor tables, but there is utility in storing actor metadata in-line with activities, especially if your use-case needs to track changes in actor metadata.
-I wonder how many customers need to track those changes...
+###What Metadata do you need to store?

+###Handing Metadata with Variable Number of Items

+###Tracking Time-series Changes

+###Some Example Schemas

+###Generating Schemas with Ruby ActiveRecord

 * This schema mandates that metadata arrays (twitter entities, matching rules, etc) be flattened into a delimited field.
 An alternative is to have associated tables (such as a hashtag table).
 How do you guys store metadata arrays?

-* In previous schema designs I tried to be Publisher-agnostic, but maybe that isn't such a concern anymore.

-###Generating Schemas with Ruby ActiveRecord

 ```
 ActiveRecord::Schema.define(:version => 20140517212018) do